-The QCA forwarded to ACIL Allen six public submissions and one confidential submission in response to its Draft Determination.
+The QCA forwarded to ACIL Allen eight submissions in response to its Draft Determination.
 ACIL Allen reviewed the submissions to identify issues that related to our methodology and required our consideration for the 2023-24 Draft Determination.
-A summary of the review is shown below in Table 3.1.
+A summary of the review is shown below in Table 4.1.